stevensblueprint/sarapis_admin/README.md

 # Mantine Vite template

-# Setup
+## Setup

 - npm install
-- now you are ready
-- npm run dev

-# Story Book
+## Story Book

 - Story Book is a way for developers to interact with individual components visually.
-Usefull for testing and debugging
+Useful for testing and debugging

+Use by:

 - npx storybook init